meescool/100-days-of-code/log.md

 ### Day 10:February 21th, 2022

 **Today's Progress**: Worked on my Snake Game, added collision with apple mechanism.
--Snake Game with OpenGL: I was able to figure out a way to check for collisions between the snake head and the apple.
+- Snake Game with OpenGL: I was able to figure out a way to check for collisions between the snake head and the apple.
 It's not perfect, and still has some issues, but it's a good start!
 With this I can move forward with figuring out how to render the growth of the snake.

 **Link(s) to work:**
 - https://github.com/meescool/SnakeGame